 This is a guest post from Colin Gautrey, an author, trainer and executive coach who has specialized in the field of power and influence for over ten years.
 He combines solid research with deep personal experience in corporate life to offer his audiences critical yet simple insights into how to achieve results with greater influence.
-He is the creator of the Stakeholder Influencing Masterclass.

 We’ve all been there.
 You get a call (or more likely an email) requesting that you do something immediately or within an impossibly short space of time.
 Alternatively, they may be asking for something that you simply do not have the resources to be able to deliver.
 Many times, these requests feel more like orders — people demanding that you do things without giving a thought to what else you have on your plate.